flybd5/FortifySSC-Docker/README.md

 ### Dependencies
 1. The Fortify SSC distribution zip file.
 2. A Fortify SSC license file.
-3. MySQL and a previously installed and configurred database.
+3. MySQL and a previously installed and configured database.
 ### Build
 `docker build . -t fortifyssc-centos:latest` or use the provided `./build` script
 ### Run